sarvex/jina-now/docs/user-guides/input_format.md

 The only difference is that the S3 Uri should be in the following format: `s3://<bucket-name>/<path-to-data>`.
 Taking the example structure from above, the S3 URI would be `s3://my-<bucket-name>/usr/data/images`.

-Here is an example of what you interaction may look like in the CLI:
+Here is an example of what your interaction may look like in the CLI:

 ```commandline
 ?
 How do you want to provide input? (format: https://docarray.jina.ai/)  S3 bucket